beyond-labs/react-mirror/README.md

 Mirror makes it easy to build predictable applications.
 But things go wrong sometimes.
 This section will help you avoid things going wrong.

-#### **Transitive Updates**
+#### **Commutative Updates**

 Mirror cannot guarantee the order stores are updated in, or the order of prop changes.
-Except for when handling actions `state` should be transitive, for example:
+Except for when handling actions `state` should be commutative (order of state / prop values must not affect final state), for example:

 1. `state` is subscribed to multiple state / props streams
 2. These streams emit some values in a random order
 3. The state stream's last value should be the same after every run

-If `state` is not transitive then dispatching an action with cascading effects can cause race conditions / unpredictable state.
-Tips to keep `state` transitive:
+If `state` is not commutative then dispatching an action with cascading effects can cause race conditions / unpredictable state.
+Tips to keep `state` commutative:

-* Streams that depend on actions-only are always transitive
+* Streams that depend on actions-only are always commutative
 * Reduce state from multiple sources to a single value
 * Prefer `mapToProps` over using `$props` inside `state`
 * Props which never change are safe to use inside `state`